Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: Introduction

-In this paper, we formulate MLMC algorithms using Hybrid MC/deterministic (HMCD) method defined with deterministic low-order equations for the scalar flux with closures estimated using a traditional MC simulation.
-HMCD methods that we use belong to a family of methods that have been developed for fission source convergence \citep{larsen-yang-nse-2008,Lee-Joo-Lee-Smith,wolters-nse-2013,Willert-Knoll-Kelley-Park} or to remove effective scattering events in Implicit MC calculations \citep{pozulp-mc2023}.
-Also, methods for solving the fixed source problem have also been derived by formulating equations for the partial reaction rates called Hybrid-MC-$S_2$ and Hybrid-MC-$S_2$X to avoid approximation error introduced by discretization in energy and angle \citep{Wolters_2011}.
-This family of methods uses MC to calculate non-linear functionals which weakly depend on the high-order transport solution and thus the closures can have a lower variance in comparison to the scalar flux solution.
-The Coarse Mesh Finite Difference (CMFD) and Quasidiffusion (QD) equations have been analyzed to demonstrate the variance reduction of the non-linear methods for eigenvalue problems \citep{Lee-Joo-Lee-Smith,larsen-yang-nse-2008,Wolters_2011}.
+Another efficient approach to improving the MC solution is to apply hybrid MC/deterministic (HMCD) methods.
+There exists a family of HMCD methods for solving particle transport problems that were developed for fission source convergence \citep{larsen-yang-nse-2008, Lee-Joo-Lee-Smith, wolters-nse-2013, Willert-Knoll-Kelley-Park} and to remove effective scattering events in Implicit MC calculations \citep{pozulp-mc2023}.
+Hybrid-MC-$S_2$ and Hybrid-MC-$S_2$X methods for solving the fixed-source problem have been derived by formulating equations for the partial reaction rates to avoid the approximation errors introduced by energy and angle discretization \citep{wolters-mc2009, Wolters_2011}.
+This family of methods uses MC to compute non-linear functionals that depend weakly on the high-order transport solution; thus, the closures can have lower variance than the scalar flux solution.
+The Coarse Mesh Finite Difference (CMFD) and Quasidiffusion (QD) equations have been analyzed to demonstrate the variance reduction of the non-linear methods for eigenvalue problems \citep{Lee-Joo-Lee-Smith,larsen-yang-nse-2008, Wolters_2011}.

-In this study, we consider 1-D particle transport problems with isotropic sources and scattering.
-The proposed HMCD algorithms are based on the low-order equations of the Quasidiffusion (QD)/Variable Eddington Factor (VEF) and Second Moment methods \citep{gol'din-cmmp-1964,auer-mihalas-1970,sm-1976}.
-The low-order equations for the angular moments are approximated with a finite volume (FV) discretization scheme that is of second-order accuracy \citep{dya-vyag-ttsp,vnn-dya-ans-annual-2024}.
-One MC simulation followed by a hybrid solve, consisting of one or two low-order solves depending on if it is the initial level or subsequent levels, generates one realization of the scalar flux over spatial domain which serves as an input sample to the MLMC algorithm.
-We then calculate a functional of the sample and the run-time to use in the optimization algorithm.
-Based upon the variance of the functional and run-time estimates from an initial number of samples, the MLMC algorithm evaluates optimum number of samples needed at each level to converge.
+In this paper, we present a novel multilevel HMCD method for solving particle transport problems by combining a geometric multigrid algorithm in space with the MLMC approach \citep{multigrid,mg-tutorial}.
+The HMCD schemes are based on the low-order equations of the Quasidiffusion (QD)/Variable Eddington Factor (VEF) and Second Moment methods \citep{gol'din-cmmp-1964,auer-mihalas-1970,sm-1976}.
+We consider problems in 1-D slab geometry with isotropic sources and scattering.
+The low-order equations for the angular moments of the angular flux are discretized with a finite volume (FV) scheme that is of second-order accuracy \citep{dya-vyag-vant-1986,dya-vyag-ttsp}.
+The discretized QD and SM low-order equations are defined for the cell-average scalar flux.
+The functionals of the transport solution, which define the exact closures of the low-order equations, are cell-average quantities as well.
+The closures for the low-order equations are computed using an MC algorithm.
+A preliminary analysis of these single-level FV-based HMCD transport schemes demonstrated promising results in filtering statistical noise effects \citep{vnn-dya-ans-annual-2024}.